Rhinoplasty (Nose Surgery)

 Non-Surgical Rhinoplasty in Zurich

-In a non-surgical rhinoplasty, the nose is carefully sculpted using hyaluronic acid.
-This procedure is often referred to as the “5-minute rhinoplasty.”
-During the hyaluronic acid nose correction, the acid is precisely injected with a fine needle into the areas of the nose that need correction, such as the nasal bridge or tip.
-Hyaluronic acid acts as a filling material.
-Non-surgical rhinoplasty is typically used to lift a drooping nasal tip, conceal a nasal hump, or perform a nasal bridge narrowing.
-It is purely an aesthetic procedure.
+In a non-surgical nose correction, the nose is carefully reshaped using hyaluronic acid.
+This procedure is often referred to as a “5-minute nose correction.”
+During the treatment, a fine needle is used to precisely inject hyaluronic acid into the area requiring correction, such as the nasal bridge or tip.
+The hyaluronic acid acts as a filler.
+A non-surgical nose correction is typically performed to lift a drooping nasal tip, conceal a nasal hump, or narrow the columella.
+This procedure is purely aesthetic.

 Rhinoplasty for Impaired Nasal Breathing

-If the problem is that nasal breathing is impaired due to a deviated septum (septum deviation), a CT scan of the nose and/or sinuses should always be performed.
-Rhinomanometry (a measurement procedure to determine airflow resistance through the nose) is often also required.
-During rhinoplasty in Zurich, all these measures are taken to help you achieve unobstructed nasal breathing.
+If nasal breathing is impaired due to a deviated septum (septal deviation), a computed tomography (CT) scan of the nose and paranasal sinuses should always be performed.
+In many cases, a rhinomanometry (a measurement technique used to determine nasal airflow resistance) is also necessary.
+During nasal correction in Zurich, all these measures are taken to ensure unobstructed nasal breathing for you.

-Trust the team at SailerClinic, renowned for the best rhinoplasties in Switzerland.
-A rhinoplasty always requires a holistic approach to the patient.
-This allows the nose to be ideally adjusted to the facial proportions.
-On our website, you will find photos of rhinoplasties, as well as before-and-after pictures of nasal corrections.
+Trust the team at SailerClinic, renowned for the best nose corrections in Switzerland.
+A nose correction always requires a holistic approach to the patient to ensure that the nose is perfectly harmonized with facial proportions.
+On our website, you will find photos of nose corrections, including before-and-after images.

 A rhinoplasty always requires precise, comprehensive facial planning.
 Depending on the complexity, a rhinoplasty may be performed minimally invasively or openly in the area of the nasal bridge.
 For this reason, the cost of a rhinoplasty is individual and depends on your wishes and needs, as well as the type of procedure.